 “There is nothing that could have prevented this from happening in other Blockchains. […] It takes special care to seek and find illegal content from any blockchain, as it is not a trivial process. […] As for law enforcement, they would have to do the good old detective work in hope of tracking down the person who uploaded the illegal content on the blockchain. […] Since everything you do on the blockchain is immutable, tracking down the criminals is not too difficult.”

 The blockchain researcher at the University of Aachen, Germany- ‘Roman Matzutt’ said that these kinds of illegal content on the blockchain has become a ‘pressing issue.’
 He pointed at ongoing research on how to tackle the issues related to getting rid of malicious content from blockchains.
 Although it is still in progress.
 Currently, ‘Blockchain Content Research’ into the quantitative analysis of the ‘arbitrary blockchain content on Bitcoin.’
 The analysis addresses a range of frequently asked questions to offer immediate possible answers to the issue.
-For instance, an excerpt from the analysis says-
+Amidst all this chaos, it is necessary as an investor or a potential investor to keep track of the prices of the coin and what benefits the coin would offer to the investors.
+To know such future prospects of the coin, do visit the Bitcoin SV prediction post.

 How should the community deal with this risk?